 Note: this CCT article was written in 2015-16 to pose constructive questions and possibilities at the promising and optimistic start of the Porthcurno Coastal Communities Team process, and is not being updated.
 The info here about applying tech and data to Porthcurno issues today remains very relevant and interesting, and could solve problems.

-If you want current info on how the CCT has subsequently behaved, or misbehaved, please read the 2018 update with its revealing expenditure report on the Porthcurno Coastal Communities Team.
+If you want current info on how the CCT has subsequently behaved, please read the 2018 update with its revealing expenditure report on the Porthcurno Coastal Communities Team.

 The UK Coastal Communities project intends to give an economic boost to selected communities in the UK, and you can see a 2015 list of the successful applicants.
 The scheme targets heritage and tourism and since 2012 has created over 14,000 jobs and 10,000 apprenticeships and training placements.
 Porthcurno is the smallest community accepted, thanks to the excellent work of those who submitted the application, and thanks also to Porthcurno's scenic bay and beach, technology history and museum, live transatlantic fibre optic cables, and thriving open air theatre.